RasbeeTech/Alien_Invasion/README.md

-# Alien_Invasion
+# Alien_Invasion V 1.1

  Alien_Invasion is modern take on the classic arcade game Space Invaders.
+ V 1.1: Added graphics and effects

  ## About
  Python version: 3.8.7